Kia Tasman review and buyer’s guide

 What essentially happens is the R&D process fixes the glaring faults on the current one and incrementally improves it elsewhere for the new version.
 This is a constant cycle within car companies.
 In the case of Tasman, things are different.

-Kia doesn’t have this ute-specific evolutionary beginning.
-It's never a completely clean sheet of paper for other utes on the market like Ranger, Hilux, D-Max or Triton, because they all have older models.
+Kia didn’t have this ute-specific evolutionary beginning.
+It's not been a completely clean sheet of paper for other utes on the market like Ranger, Hilux, D-Max or Triton, because they all have older models.
 Tasman has no predecessor.

 Amortizing the R&D into the units they're going to sell is going to pump up the price significantly, or alternatively it will just take a long time to pay off.

-Obviously Kia will have utilised as many components as possible that they already had in their R&D inventory, and Hyundai/Kia does have a fairly big footprint, from shipping and trucking, to agribusiness and some kind of military section.
+Obviously Kia has a huge R&D inventory, and Hyundai/Kia does have a fairly big footprint, from shipping and trucking, to agribusiness and some kind of military section.
+It’s a surprise they didn’t draw on any of that to make something with more grunt.

 FEATURES & PRICING